 Materials Management is responsible for the procurement of services and materials used by the Facilities organization in the operations and maintenance of the University’s physical plant.
 This is accomplished through sourcing and stocking materials, bidding, auditing and managing vendors to ensure the University is being provided a quality product for the best price.
-There are three warehouses and procurement locations to help support University Facilities and Services: they are located on River Campus, at the Medical Center, and in Central Utilities.
+There are three warehouses and procurement locations to help support University Facilities and Services: they are located on River Campus, at the Medical Center, and in Central Utility Plant.

 Where should the invoices be sent for a part or service that has been ordered?